retched/ZC-USPSRestful/README.md

 ### Why should I use this versus the one that's out there now?

 The USPS created an "in-before-the-lock" situation concerning the original WebTools API.
-They will, seldomly, allow access to the API by way of manually granting access but they will read you the "Riot Act" with regards to enabling them.
+They will, seldomly, allow access to the API by way of manually granting access but they will read you the "riot act" with regards to enabling them.
 If you are still using the Web Tools API and have no issues accessing or using them, continue to use them.
-But know that in roughly 2026 (possibly sooner), the older APIs will be completely disabled and at that point, everyone will have to use the RESTful version of the API going forward.
+But know that in 2026, the older WebTools API will be completely disabled and at that point, everyone will have to use the RESTful version of the API going forward.
 This is just a head start to that process.

 ### What is this OAuth Token?
 Do I need to get one?

 An OAuth token is a unique string of characters that allows a third-party application (like this one) to access a user's data without exposing their password.
 Effectively making it a temporary (generated) password of sorts.
-You do not need to do anything to get one, this script will instead create the token for you (or at least your customer) as their cart requests the estimations of the cost of the USPS services.
+You do not need to do anything to get one, this script will instead create the token for you (or at least your customer) as their cart requests the estimations of the costs of the USPS services.
 During checkout, using your API Key and Secret, the cart will request a token for use and then revoke it when it's done with the API call.

 ### I'm not seeing the USPS Connect rate even though I selected it, what's going on?

 USPS Connect rates are only available to retailers who have specifically signed up for it at https://www.uspsconnect.com and have their USPS Business Accounts activated to enable USPS Connect.
-Additionally, you must select and choose to display the "Commercial" rates (formerly called "Online" in the other module) to see the rates while providing a list of Zip Codes that can use Connect Local.
+Additionally, you must select and choose to display the "Commercial" rates (formerly called "Online" in the WebTools module) to see the rates while providing a list of Zip Codes that can use Connect Local.
 If any of these details are missing, you will not see the rate pop up in the quote.
 Currently, these rates are only available when you're dropping off the packages at the DESTINATION Zip Code.
-(There is a USPS Connect Regional which does allow you to drop off packages at REGIONAL centers but it is not present here to be activated.)
+(There is a USPS Connect Regional which does allow you to drop off packages at REGIONAL centers but it is not present here.)

 ### "The module is not showing at all even though I made my choices"